Jessie Willcox Smith: Education and early career

-In 1884 or 1885, Smith attended the Philadelphia School of Design for Women (now Moore College of Art and Design) and in 1885 attended the Pennsylvania Academy of the Fine Arts (PAFA) in Philadelphia under Thomas Eakins' and Thomas Anshutz' supervision.
+In 1884, Smith attended the Philadelphia School of Design for Women (now Moore College of Art and Design) and in 1885 attended the Pennsylvania Academy of the Fine Arts (PAFA) in Philadelphia under Thomas Eakins' and Thomas Anshutz' supervision.
 It was under Eakins that Smith began to use photography as a resource in her illustrations.
 Although Eakins' demeanor could be difficult, particularly with female students, he became one of her first major influences.
-In May 1888, while Smith was still at the Pennsylvania Academy, her illustration Three Little Maidens All in a Row was published in the St. Nicholas Magazine.
-Illustration was one artistic avenue in which women could make a living at the time.
-At this time, creating illustrations for children's books or of family life was considered an appropriate career for woman artists because it drew upon maternal instincts.
-Alternatively, fine art that included life drawing was not considered "ladylike."
-Illustration partly became viable due to both the improved color printing processes and the resurgence in England of book design.
+Smith's illustration Three Little Maidens All in a Row was published in the St. Nicholas Magazine in May 1888, while she was still a student at the Pennsylvania Academy.
+Illustration was one artistic avenue through which women could earn a living at the time.
+Creating illustrations for children's books or of family life was considered an appropriate career for woman artists because it drew upon maternal instincts.
+Alternatively, fine art that included life drawing was not deemed "ladylike".
+Illustration partly became viable as a result of improved color printing processes and a resurgence of book design in England.

 Smith graduated from PAFA in June 1888.
 The same year, she was hired for an entry-level position in the advertising department of the Ladies' Home Journal.
-Smith's responsibilities were finishing rough sketches, designing borders, and preparing advertising art for the magazine.
-In this role, she illustrated the book of poetry New and True: rhymes and rhythms and histories droll for boys and girls from pole to pole (1892) by Mary Wiley Staver.
+Smith's responsibilities included finishing rough sketches, designing borders, and preparing advertising art for the magazine.
+In this role, she illustrated Mary Wiley Staver's 1892 poetry collection New and True.

-While at Ladies' Home Journal, Smith enrolled in 1894 in classes taught by Howard Pyle at Drexel Institute, now Drexel University.
+In 1894, while working at Ladies' Home Journal, Smith enrolled in classes taught by Howard Pyle at Drexel Institute, now Drexel University.
 She was in his first class, which was almost 50% female.
-Pyle pushed many artists of Smith's generation to fight for their right to illustrate for the major publishing houses.
-He worked especially closely with many artists whom he saw as "gifted".
+Pyle pushed many artists from Smith's generation to fight for the right to illustrate for major publishing houses.
+He worked closely with many artists he believed to be "gifted".
 Smith later wrote a speech stating that working with Pyle swept away "all the cobwebs and confusions that so beset the path of the art-student."
 The speech was later compiled in the 1923 work "Report of the Private View of Exhibition of the Works of Howard Pyle at the Art Alliance".
-She studied with Pyle through 1897.
+She studied with Pyle until 1897.